-Arkansas: Tickets to the Walmart Digital Museum
+Arkansas: Tickets to the Walmart Museum

 California: Exploration of Space at Griffith Observatory

-Colorado: Journey To Garden of the Gods
+Colorado: Journey to Garden of the Gods

-The Garden of the Gods Visitor and Nature Center in Colorado Springs is officially a world-class museum, which offers hands-on interactive exhibits for the whole family to enjoy.
+The Garden of the Gods Visitor and Nature Center in Colorado Springs is officially a world-class museum, and it offers hands-on interactive exhibits for the whole family to enjoy.
 Be sure to check out the spectacular views of the red-rock monoliths.
 Visitors can drive through the park or take a free guided nature walk led by a naturalist volunteer.
 Learn about how the red rocks were discovered in Colorado, as well as the discovery of an entirely new dinosaur species.

 Delaware: Brewery Tour

 Take a free Quick Sip Tour of Dogfish Head Craft Brewery in Milton, Delaware — with four free samples to boot.
 Please remember to bring your ID and closed-toe shoes when you go.
-If you don’t want a tour, you can always stick around and play lawn games like bocce and cornhole.

 Florida: A Beach Vacation